 Remember this was done between 1 and 2 a.m., so I don’t really have any “in process” pics, but it’s the kind of project you can just be creative and make the heart shape the size you need for the frame you use.
 I didn’t even draw out a heart shape – I just let it come together organically.

-I put this little framed button heart on my nightstand an love how it looks with the simple pitcher of white dutch tulips.
+Doesn’t this framed button heart look cute on my nightstand with the simple pitcher of white dutch tulips?
 I hope you’ll give this little project a try.
 It’s so easy that you can pull this together in an hour and have it on display for Valentine’s Day.
 And, for me, it was the perfect quick project to get me through some insomnia!
 By the time I was finished gluing my hearts in place, I was ready to head to bed for a restful night’s sleep!